X marks the spot: accurate energies from intersecting extrapolations of continuum quantum Monte Carlo data: Methodology

 As a proxy for the degree of orbital-basis exhaustion, in Table \ref{table:c2_exhaustion} we show the fraction of orbitals used in CI wave functions of the same size for Hartree-Fock orbitals expanded in four different basis sets in the cc-pV$x$Z and cc-pCV$x$Z families \cite{Dunning_cc-pvxz_1989, Woon_cc-pcvxz_1995} for the all-electron carbon dimer.

-Based on these numbers, we use the cc-pCVTZ basis throughout this paper to ensure we have enough leeway to increase the multideterminant wave function size before hitting the exhaustion limit; this is further discussed in Section \ref{sec:results}.
+Based on these numbers, we use the cc-pCVTZ basis throughout this paper to ensure we have enough leeway to increase the multideterminant wave function size before hitting the exhaustion limit.
+We provide an \textit{a posteriori} assessment of this choice in Section \ref{sec:results}.

 Finite-orbital-basis FCIQMC and cQMC calculations performed at $w<w_{\rm exh.}$ behave as if one were using the ``complete'' orbital basis.
 Therefore it is legitimate to expect that the extrapolation of quadratic fits to these VMC and DMC data intersect at $w=w_0$ and $E=E_0$, provided that the VMC and DMC energies are smooth functions of $w$ representable by a second-order polynomial for $w_{\rm h.o.} < w < w_{\rm exh.}$, where $w_{\rm h.o.}$ is a threshold below which higher-order polynomials would be needed.